happycog/brilliantretail/Readme.md

 # BrilliantRetail&trade;

-BrilliantRetail&trade; is a powerful e-commerce solution for the ExpressionEngine&reg; content management system brought to you by the team at [Codesly](http://codesly.com).
+BrilliantRetail&trade; is a powerful e-commerce solution for the ExpressionEngine&reg; content management system brought to you by the team at [Vector Media Group](https://www.vectormediagroup.com).
 Leverage the power of the ExpressionEngine member management, security and template flexibility to create enterprise level stores.

 ### Installation & Upgrades